graphile/graphile.github.io/src/pages/support/index.md

 ### There's a typo in...

-We ❤️  typo fixes - and it's the easiest way for you to make your mark on the project!
+We ❤️ <span>&nbsp;</span>typo fixes - and it's the easiest way for you to make your mark on the project!
 If the typo is in this website; please open a PR to [the graphile.github.io repository](https://github.com/graphile/graphile.github.io).
 If the typo is in one of the tools, please raise a pull request with the relevant repository (see